 A survey conducted for a 2017 Dataversity report, also cowritten by Burbank, found that regulatory compliance and data governance were second on the list of the main drivers for implementing a data architecture, behind only reporting and BI applications.

-Burbank emphasized that building and maintaining a successful enterprise data architecture aren't just the job of the data architect; other positions, like the data modeler, data governance officer and database administrator, also play a role.
+Burbank emphasized that building and maintaining a successful enterprise data architecture aren't just the job of the data architect; other data management positions, such as data modelers, data governance managers and database administrators, should also play a role in the process.

 "Data governance is about collaboration.
 You need a team of people to raise a data architecture," Burbank said.
 "It really isn't just about the data architect.
 We need all those different roles with different perspectives."